Chart Color Schemes

 Household Composition

-Flinders Park features high concentrations of group households, with a median household size of 2.6 people
+Flinders Park features high concentrations of group households, with a higher-than-average median household size

-Family households account for 72.7% of all households, including 34.8% couples with children, 26.0% couples without children, and 10.2% single parent families.
-Non-family households constitute the remaining 27.3%, with lone person households at 23.4% and group households comprising 4.1%.
-The median household size is 2.6 people.
+Family households compose 72.7% of all households, including 34.8% couples with children, 26.0% couples without children, and 10.2% single parent families.
+Non-family households account for the remaining 27.3%, with lone person households at 23.4% and group households comprising 4.1%.
+The median household size is 2.6 people, larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households